 Purple Lilacs have an absolutely captivating fragrance used in many perfumes

-Depending on what site or book you read… you’ll hear that the Purple Lilac is indeed the State flowers, of New Hampshire… or perhaps it’s Pink Lady’s Slipper.
-Upon closer review, however, one will learn the Pink Lady’s Slipper is the State’s Wildflower (which is actually a plant).
-Purple Lilac was discovered by historian Leon Anderson, who noted that Purple Lilac was first imported from England, and then planted at the Portsmouth home of Governor Benning Wentworth in 1750.
-That year, amendments were introduced promoting the Apple Blossom, Purple Aster, Wood Lily, Mayflower, Goldenrod, Wild Pasture Rose, Evening Primrose and Buttercup for serious consideration of New Hampshire’s State flower.
-Extensive and energetic debate followed regarding the relative merits of each flower.
-The Purple Lilac was ultimately chosen because it “is symbolic of that hardy character of the men and women of the Granite State.”
-(New Hampshire Revised Statute Annotated (RSA) 3:5) New Hampshire’s State flower and aforementioned wildflower are similar in their beauty – but infinitely different in durability.
+Purple Lilac was discovered by historian Leon Anderson, who noted that it was first imported from England, and then planted at the Portsmouth home of Governor Benning Wentworth in 1750.
+That year, amendments were introduced promoting the Apple Blossom, Purple Aster, Wood Lily, Mayflower, Goldenrod, Wild Pasture Rose, Evening Primrose and Buttercup for serious consideration of New Hampshire’s state flower.

-Purple Lilac is a deciduous shrub generally used as a hedge or an individual “accent plant;” it’s overflowing along the park trails and wide open fields of Dover, just as near the riverbeds of Franklin.
+Purple Lilac is a deciduous shrub generally used as a hedge or an individual “accent plant”.
+It can be found overflowing along the park trails and wide-open fields of Dover, as well as in riverbeds of Franklin.
 The gorgeous light purple or lavender flowers occur in bursting clusters amid dark green heart-shaped leaves.
-In the fall the flowers may even turn yellow or green.
+In the fall, the flowers may even turn yellow or green.